fakedafuq1st/Simple-Hotel-Crud/README.md

 # That's it!
-if i missed something, i don't know give a comments or something this is my first project. enjoy.
+if i missed something, i don't know.. give a comments or something this is my first project. enjoy.